 View and adjust autoscaling settings on a machine learning instance:

 From the deployment Edit page you can check the minimum and maximum size of your deployment’s machine learning instances.
 In this example, the machine learning instance has the following settings:

 The fault tolerance for the machine learning instance is set to 1 availability zone.

 - Use the dropdown boxes to adjust the minimum and/or the maximum size of the data tier.
 Capacity will be added to or removed from the machine learning instances as needed.
 The need for a scaling event is determined by the expected memory and vCPU requirements for the currently configured machine learning job.
 Any scaling events are applied simultaneously across availability zones.
 Note that unlike data tiers, machine learning nodes do not have a Current size per zone setting.
 That setting is not needed since machine learning nodes support both upward and downward scaling.

 - Over time, the volume of data and the size of any machine learning jobs in your deployment are likely to grow.
-Let’s assume that to meet storage requirements your hot data tier has scaled up to its maximum allowed size of 116GB.
+Let’s assume that to meet storage requirements your hot data tier has scaled up to its maximum allowed size of 64GB RAM and 32 vCPU.
 At this point, a notification appears on the deployment overview page letting you know that the tier has scaled to capacity.
 You’ll also receive an alert by email.

 - If you expect a continued increase in either storage, memory, or vCPU requirements, you can use the Maximum size per zone dropdown box to adjust the maximum capacity settings for your data tiers and machine learning instances, as appropriate.
 And, you can always re-adjust these levels downward if the requirements change.

 As you can see, autoscaling greatly reduces the manual work involved to manage a deployment.
 The deployment capacity adjusts automatically as demands change, within the boundaries that you define.
 Check our main Deployment autoscaling page for more information.